OctopusDeploy/blog/blog/2022-q3/different-types-of-tests/index.md

 ## Test types

 The following are some types of functional and non-functional tests.
-I have provided some general points of the kind of test and a real-life example.
+I have provided some general points of the kind of test and an example.

 ### Functional